 - Official Form;

-- Passport or other travel document, valid for an additional 3 months following the duration of the intended stay;
+- Passport or another travel document, valid for an additional 3 months following the duration of the intended stay;

 - Two identical passport photographs, up-to-date and in good condition, allowing proper identification;

 - Document certifying the third-country national is in a regular situation when the applicant is from a different nationality than that of the country where the visa is being requested;

 - Valid travel insurance covering necessary medical expenses, including emergency assistance and repatriation;